TauferLab/ANACIN-X/README.md

 ## Publications:

-D. Chapp, D. Rorabaugh (#), K. Sato, D. Ahn, and M. Taufer. **A Three-phase Workflow for General and Expressive Representations of Nondeterminism in HPC Applications.** *International Journal of High-Performance Computing Applications(IJHPCA), 1175-1184* (2019).
+D. Chapp, D. Rorabaugh, K. Sato, D. Ahn, and M. Taufer. **A Three-phase Workflow for General and Expressive Representations of Nondeterminism in HPC Applications.** *International Journal of High-Performance Computing Applications(IJHPCA), 1175-1184* (2019).

 D. Chapp, K. Sato, D. Ahn, and M. Taufer. **Record-and-Replay Techniques for HPC Systems: A survey.** *Journal of Supercomputing Frontiers and Innovations, 5(1):11-30.* (2018).